Stamp Duty, Closing Costs and New York Property

 - Mortgage tax – paid to the government and only if there is a mortgage involved, about 2% of loan amount

 - Title insurance – this is insurance to ensure the new owner will have a clean title

 - Attorney fees

-- Mansion tax – this is 1 percent of property price if price is $1 million and above.
+- Mansion tax – 1 percent if property price is between $1 to $2 million, increases for more expensive property.

 - Recording and search fees – various governmental fees.

 - Bank fees, Managing Agent fees etc.

 Closing Costs to the Buyer is about 5-6 percent of the loan amount if there is financing.
 If there is no financing, Closing Costs are about 1.5 to 2 percent of property price.

 - Broker commission – this is usually 6 percent of price and split 50/50 between Buyer’s and Seller’s agents.